World Cup

 Author

-The matchup I'm watching closest is how Switzerland's defensive block handles Algeria's pace on the counter.
-Algeria won 1-0 away to the Netherlands in a friendly before the tournament, which shows they can frustrate better sides and capitalise on moments.
+The matchup I'm still watching is how Switzerland's defensive block handles Algeria's pace on the break.
+Algeria won 1-0 away to the Netherlands before the tournament, which tells you they can frustrate better sides and capitalise on moments.
 Switzerland will need to control possession without overcommitting numbers forward, because if Algeria get space to run into, this could turn scrappy quickly.
+The Swiss have conceded in four of their last five matches, including a 1-1 draw with Qatar in the group stage, so they're not impenetrable.
 I expect Switzerland to edge it, but I also expect Algeria to create at least one genuine chance that keeps this tense.
-A 2-1 scoreline feels about right-enough for Switzerland to progress, not enough to relax.
+A 2-1 scoreline still feels about right-enough for Switzerland to progress, not enough to relax.
+The late market drift on goals suggests the crowd is leaning towards a tighter contest, but I'm not convinced that completely prices out the chance of both sides scoring.

 Switzerland to edge this at BC Place, probably by a goal, with enough defensive composure to frustrate Algeria's counter threat.